gospodnetic/industrial_training/gh_pages/_source/demo1/Move-arm-to-wait-position.md

 # Move Arm to Wait Position
->The '''MoveGroup''' class in '''moveit''' allows us to move the robot in various ways.
-With '''MoveGroup''' it is possible to move to a desired joint position, cartesian goal or a predefined pose created with the Setup Assistant.
+>The '''MoveGroupInterface''' class in '''moveit''' allows us to move the robot in various ways.
+With '''MoveGroupInterface''' it is possible to move to a desired joint position, cartesian goal or a predefined pose created with the Setup Assistant.
 In this exercise, we will move the robot to a predefined joint pose.

 ## Locate Function